ppy/osu-wiki/news/2025/2025-02-16-new-featured-artist-ludicin.md

 ---
 layout: post
 title: "New Featured Artist: Ludicin"
-date: 2025-02-16 16:00:00 +0000
+date: 2025-02-16 18:30:00 +0000
 ---

 When life gives you **Ludicin**, you make beatmaps.

 ![](https://assets.ppy.sh/artists/xxx/header.jpg)

-Some may know **Ludicin** for their track *Everlasting Eternity* produced for Beat Saber World Cup 2023, but osu! players specifically might recognize **Ludicin** for the Grand Finals tiebreaker to 2025's osu!mania 7K World Cup: [*Lost Requiem*](LINK).
+Some may know **Ludicin** for their track *Everlasting Eternity* produced for Beat Saber World Cup 2023, but osu! players specifically might recognize **Ludicin** for the Grand Finals tiebreaker to 2025's osu!mania 7K World Cup: [*Lost Requiem*](https://osu.ppy.sh/beatmapsets/2325151).

 Regardless of how anyone knows **Ludicin**, everyone is aware of their musical prowess, and that's why they're one of our Featured Artists!